waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     1. Travel from Cherrygrove City back to New Bark Town via Route 29.
     2. Go to Elm's Lab.

-### Misunderstandings & Corrections
+### Tool Reliability & Navigational Errors
-- Corrected my assumption that tree tiles are walkable.
-They are impassable obstacles.
-My `find_path` tool has been updated to reflect this.
+- My pathfinder tools (`find_path`, `pathfinder_pro`) were buggy and unreliable.
+They failed on long paths, led me into walls, and did not account for NPCs.
+I have deleted them and need to build a new, robust tool.
+- My manual pathing has also been unreliable.
+I've made several mistakes, such as trying to walk into a wall at (5, 10) in New Bark Town.
+Must be more careful and double-check paths.

 ## My Commitments
 - **Immediate Data Management:** I will mark all warps, items, and NPCs the moment I interact with them.
 I will update the World Knowledge Graph immediately upon changing maps.

-## Tool Reliability
-- My pathfinder tools (`find_path`, `pathfinder_pro`) are buggy and unreliable.
-They failed to find valid paths and led me into walls.
-Need to debug or create a more robust version.
-- `pathfinder_pro` does not account for NPCs and will attempt to path through them.
-- My manual path planning is also proving unreliable.
-I tried to walk into a wall at (5, 10) in New Bark Town.
-Must be more careful.
+- **Agent Brainstorming:** I should consider creating agents for strategic planning (e.g., team composition) and information recall (e.g., NPC dialogue summaries).